-The following is a summary of special provisions and alternative requirements related to tenants of public housing projects converting under RAD:
+The following is a summary of special provisions and alternative requirements related to tenants of public housing projects converting under RAD (including for those that will reside in non-RAD PBV units in the Covered project):

-- Conversion will be considered a significant amendment to a PHA Plan (see Section 1.5(E) of this Notice); - Notification of proposed conversion, meetings during the conversion process, written response to residents comments on conversion, and notification of conversion approval and impact (see Section 1.8 of this Notice); - No rescreening at conversion (see Section 1.6(C)(1) of this Notice for conversions to PBV and Section 1.7(B)(1) for conversions to PBRA); - Right to return after temporary relocation to facilitate rehabilitation or construction (see Section 1.4(A)(5) of this Notice and the RAD Fair Housing, Civil Rights, and Relocation Notice); - Phase-in of tenant rent increases (see Section 1.6(C)(4) of this Notice for conversions to PBV and Section 1.7(B)(3) for conversions to PBRA); - Continued participation in the ROSS-SC and FSS programs (see Section 1.6(C)(5) of this Notice, for conversions to PBV and Section 1.7(B)(4) for conversions to PBRA); - Continued Earned Income Disregard (see Section 1.6(C)(8) of this Notice, for conversions to PBV and Section 1.7.(B)(7) for conversions to PBRA); - Continued recognition of and funding for legitimate residents organizations (see Section 1.6(C)(6) of this Notice for conversions to PBV, Section 1.7(B)(5) of this Notice for conversions to PBRA, and below in Attachment 1B.2 for additional requirements for both programs); - Procedural rights consistent with section 6 of the Act (see Section 1.6(C)(7) of this Notice for conversions to PBV and Section 1.7(B)(6) of this Notice for conversions to PBRA); and - Choice-mobility option allowing a resident to move with a tenant-based voucher after tenancy in the Covered Project (see 24 CFR § 983.260 for conversions to PBV and Section 1.7(C)(5) of this Notice for conversions to PBRA).
+- Conversion will be considered a significant action requiring discussion in the PHA's Five-Year Plan, Annual Plan or MTW Plan or requiring a significant amendment to a PHA Plan (see Section 1.5.E. of this Notice); - Notification of proposed conversion, meetings during the conversion process, written response to residents comments on conversion, and notification of conversion approval and impact (see Section 1.8 of this Notice); - No rescreening at conversion (see Section 1.6.C.1 of this Notice for conversions to PBV and Section 1.7.B.1. for conversions to PBRA); - A right to return, which covers the right to return to the rent-assisted property after temporary relocation (when temporary relocation is necessary to facilitate rehabilitation or construction), or the right to occupancy of the new unit if the rental assistance is transferred to a new unit.
+(See Section 1.4.A.5. of this Notice and the RAD Fair Housing, Civil Rights, and Relocation Notice.) - Phase-in of tenant rent increases (see Section 1.6.C.3. of this Notice for conversions to PBV and Section 1.7.B.3. for conversions to PBRA); - Relocation protections, including procedural rights, assistance with moving, and applicable relocation payments.
+(See Section 1.4.A.5 of this Notice and the RAD Fair Housing, Civil Rights, and Relocation Notice.) - Continued participation in the ROSS-SC FSS and JobsPlus programs (see Sections 1.6.C.5 and 1.6.C.9 of this Notice, for conversions to PBV and Section 1.7.B.4 for conversions to PBRA); - Continued Earned Income Disregard (see Section 1.6.C.8 of this Notice, for conversions to PBV and Section 1.7.B.7 for conversions to PBRA);

+- Continued recognition of and funding for legitimate residents organizations (see Section 1.6.C.6 of this Notice for conversions to PBV, Section 1.7.B.5 of this Notice for conversions to PBRA, and below in Attachment 1B.2 for additional requirements for both programs); - Procedural rights consistent with section 6 of the Act (see Section 1.6.C.7. of this Notice for conversions to PBV and Section 1.7.B.6. of this Notice for conversions to PBRA); and - Choice-mobility option allowing a resident to move with a tenant-based voucher after tenancy in the Covered Project (see 24 CFR § 983.260 for conversions to PBV and Section 1.7.C.5 of this Notice for conversions to PBRA).